 Are you arriving in Colombia and doing the Comuna 13 Medellín tour?

-Let me start by saying that when I first arrived in Medellín, visiting this neighborhood was something that I never thought that I would do.
+Let me start by saying that when I first arrived in Medellín, visiting this neighbourhood was something that I never thought that I would do.

 I woke up one morning, drank my coffee and decided to see how I could visit Comuna 13 without a tour.
 Just to see how far I could get really.

-With help from the locals, of course, I had gotten the scoop on how to visit Comuna 13 without a guide!
+With help from the locals, of course, I had got the scoop on how to visit Comuna 13 without a guide!
 Read below to learn what I encountered here.

 This post contains affiliate links.
 Layer Culture is supported by you and I may earn a small commission (at no extra cost to you) if you make a purchase by clicking a link.
 Learn more.

-Comuna 13 for me, is a place to visit in Colombia where I felt privileged of the fact that I was stood in that moment witnessing its transformation.
+Comuna 13 for me, is a place to visit in Colombia where I felt privileged of the fact that I was stood at that moment witnessing its transformation.

 Being able to visit a place that is known as one of the most dangerous in the world is quite an odd experience, to say the least.
 It presents a stark contrast between fearsome history and present transformation.